-Every professor, advisor, and teaching assistant here wants you to succeed.
-There are so many opportunities available to get help and enrich your education.
+Every professor, advisors, and teaching assistant here wants you to succeed.
+There are so many opportunities available to help and enrich your education.
 Mizzou has created a great support system for students to feel confident in their career paths and academic choices.

 What made you apply to be an SHP Student Ambassador?